apgeorg/latex-pdf-dev/README.md

 # latex-pdf-dev
-LaTeX development environment using VS Code Dev Containers and Docker
+LaTeX development environment using VSCode DevContainers and Docker